dganesan/mhealth-course/chapter1-noise/ch1-timedomainfiltering.md

 3. **Constant Padding**: Use the edge values as padding.
 For our data, this would mean adding another "1" before the "1" and another "10" after the "10".

 The choice of padding method depends on the nature of the data and the specific application.
 However, padding can introduce inaccuracies, so it's crucial to be aware of the potential implications.

-**Visualization**: Imagine a spotlight moving across a stage, illuminating only a small portion of the stage at a time.
-As the spotlight moves, you see a changing scene within its confines.
-Similarly, a rolling window "illuminates" a subset of the data, and as it slides, the subset changes, offering a "localized" view of the data at each position.

 ### Moving Average Smoothing